-Four or five years ago, we had to have a tree in our yard cut down.
+Several years ago, we had to have an ash tree in our yard cut down.
 We asked the arborist to chip the smaller branches, and we used those wood chips in our garden to mulch the paths.
 A year later, we discovered the documentary, Back to Eden, about Paul Gautschi and his method of wood chip gardening.

 We were intrigued, and as I looked at the paths in our garden I noticed that as the wood chips mulch was decomposing, the soil was becoming black and gorgeous.
 We’ve been mulching our garden with hay, leaves, and grass clippings for many years, but thought that it might be worth experimenting with garden wood chips.

 We’ve had some amazing results, as well as some dismal failures.
 Here’s some of what we’ve learned using wood chips for the garden.

 First let me say while I am a firm believer in the benefits of mulch in a vegetable garden, I don’t think that any one method is the end all, or right for everyone.
 The best mulch that you can use is the one that is available in your area for free, if possible.

 For us, wood chip mulch, grass clippings, and leaves from our own yard are available for free.
 We can often find spoiled hay relatively inexpensively, or even free.
 We use them all.
 By the way, here’s why I use hay, and not straw in my garden.

 What’s Being Said About Using Wood Chips for Gardening

 1. Wood Chip Mulch Robs the Soil of Nitrogen (False)

 It is true that there is a nitrogen deficiency at the point where mulch and soil meet.
 It is important to plant below this level.
 Wood chips should not be dug into the garden for this reason, but only used as a mulch on top of the soil.
 I personally like to use a high nitrogen amendment like blood meal just below the mulch.
 Source.

 TIP: if you are able to get wood chips that include branches with green leaves, those leaves are also a nitrogen source.